Due to their high metabolism, Highbrows age more quickly than other Superiors, with a natural lifespan of around 400 years.

-Introduction With their huge heads and strange customs, the Highbrows are often thought to be no more than a long-running joke.
+With their huge heads and strange customs, the Highbrows are sometimes mistaken by the uninitiated to be no more than a long-running joke.
 Though most acknowledge that they have remarkable mental abilities even by Superior standards, the colossal size their brains had to reach to develop these abilities can seem absurdly inefficient, especially when computronium implants have been readily available for millennia.
 What these detractors miss is that being a Highbrow is about more than just sheer brainpower, it is a way of exploring human potential using the unique properties of biological substrates.
 If the Highbrows did indeed begin as a joke, then it is one that has persisted for thousands of years, a testament both to the success of the original design and the enduring appeal of their clade memetics.

 Meeting the oxygen and energy requirements of such a large brain required radical changes to the respiratory, pulmonary and digestive systems to handle these increased demands.
 Highbrow lungs employ the countercurrent exchange system used by Superiors, allowing for a unidirectional airflow and greater absorption of oxygen compared to the Nearbaseline norm.
 This is achieved through a broader nose with larger nostrils to increase the volume of air intake and avian-style 'air sacs' that allow them to absorb oxygen when breathing out as well as when breathing in.
 The heart is nearly twice the size that it would be in a Nearbaseline, increasing stroke volume and pushing blood up through the Highbrow's tall skull without increasing its pulse rate.
 By contrast, the digestive system has been shortened and simplified, requiring the Highbrows to drink nutrient-rich fluids that can be absorbed as easily as possible, especially as their bodies can only store limited amounts of fatty tissue.